carpentries/instructor-training/episodes/09-mindset.md

 ## Habits of Lifelong Learners

 Surviving the job market nowadays requires the ability to be a lifelong learner, in order to learn and adapt to new skills that may be required by employers.
-Many of these positions can be described as Knowledge Work, work that requires ["non-routine" problem solving](http://doi.wiley.com/10.1002/kpm.378).
+Many of these positions can be described as *Knowledge Work*, work that requires ["non-routine" problem solving](http://doi.wiley.com/10.1002/kpm.378).
 Knowledge workers need to be capable of what Cal Newport calls "[deep work](http://calnewport.com/books/deep-work/)": defined as the "ability to focus intensely on cognitively demanding tasks".